paw/tumblr-custom-palette-userstyle/source/README.md

 Mirroring tumblr's css files here so that I can hopefully easily reference these to repair the style in the off chance that they re-generate all the obfuscated names again.
+Newly obfuscated files (the # names) will be renamed once I figure out what part of the dash they correspond to.